Skip to content

 Hyaluronic acid vs Retinol – What’s better for you?

-In the Skincare industry, these two names, Hyaluronic acid & Retinol have been taken repeatedly.
-Very honestly, Both the ingredients are bomb, but they are pretty opposite in nature.
-You’ll see how.
+In the Skincare industry, these two names, Hyaluronic acid and Retinol have been taken repeatedly.
+Very honestly, both the ingredients are the bomb, but they are pretty opposite in nature.

 Let’s know the sweet Hyaluronic acid up-close

-Hyaluronic acid helps skin look so very hydrated & plump?
-How? `By holding 1000 times its weight in water, it makes the skin look very plump & dewy.
+Hyaluronic acid helps skin look so very hydrated and plump.
+How? `By holding 1000 times its weight in water, Hyaluronic acid makes the skin look very plump and dewy.

 Model showing what Hyaluronic acid looks like